Last Updated on December 21, 2021 by melissanreynolds

 Fibromyalgia is a chronic pain-based illness of unknown origin and cure.
 It effects approximately 3-6% of the world’s population.
-It is said to effect far more women than men, but there are definitely men who suffer with it too.
+Effecting far more women than men, but there are definitely men who suffer with it too.
 It appears in-discriminatory in race, education level and socioeconomic demographics.

-For the concise, all in one place story of my journey and all that I do see my book Melissa vs Fibromyalgia: My Journey Fighting Chronic Pain, Chronic Fatigue and Insomnia.
-Please note that this is an affiliate link, if you make a purchase I will make a small commission at no extra cost to you.
+For the concise, all in one place story of my journey and all that I do see my eBook and worksheet bundle Melissa vs Fibromyalgia: My Journey Fighting Chronic Pain, Chronic Fatigue and Insomnia.
+The worksheets help you to take the learning and start your journey.

 For a brief run down of what Fibromyalgia is, the symptoms and some treatments see below.